steltenpower/swipaLOD/README.md

 - A **graph**: a collection of connected triples.
 - Triples pointing from one graph to another graph somewhere else, allow for **querying a combination of graphs**, for which answers can be immediately visualized.

+Train of Thought is about combining the usability of a whiteboard with the power of Linked Data.

 ---

 # >> WARNING: below is a bit of an outdated mess <<